scikit-hep/awkward/docs-sphinx/reference/ak.layout.Content.rst

 .. py:method:: Content.simplify()

-Flattens one extraneous level of :doc:`ak.types.OptionType` or :doc:`ak.types.UnionType`.
+Flattens one extraneous level of :class:`ak.types.OptionType` or :class:`ak.types.UnionType`.
 If there is no such level, this is a pass-through.
 In all cases, the output has the same logical meaning as the input.

 .. _ak.layout.Content.sum: